Zhanna-Lopuliak/mice-py/docs/source/user_guide/convergence_diagnostics.rst

 2. **Visual inspection first**: Plots are more informative than statistics
 3. **Be conservative**: If unsure, run more iterations
 4. **Check all variables**: Don't just look at your outcome variable
-5. **Document your assessment**: Include in your methods section
-6. **Look at early iterations**: They can reveal problems with initialization
+5. **Look at early iterations**: They can reveal problems with initialization
-7. **Compare multiple runs**: Rerun with different seeds to check stability
+6. **Compare multiple runs**: Rerun with different seeds to check stability

 Quick Convergence Checklist
 ----------------------------